KaronZ/Web-crawler/README.md

 # Web-crawler

+use `pip install -r requirements.txt` to install python library

 Introduction
 ==================
 Use Python to achieve the goal to get the data from the v2ex webstie.
 The data is stored in mysqldb.